reviewmonkeyrepo/reviewmonkey/about.md

 ### Hosting / Authoring

 ReviewMonkey.org is hosted on Github and uses Jekyll to generate static pages.
 Posts are submitted through github commits.
-There is no magic here, if you want to see the code the repo is located [here](https://github.com/stvlange/reviewmonkey.org).
+Since this site uses jekyll-archives the Monkey in Chief runs the local build and uploads to the docs folder on the repo.
+There is no magic here, if you want to see the code the repo is located [here](https://github.com/reviewmonkeyrepo/reviewmonkey).

 ### Contact